 "Brace up his jaw with your scarf, Jim," said Murgatroyd.
 "When Venables comes he will soon find a way to check his gab.
-Yes," he continued, looking at the back of my papers, "it is marked, as you say, 'from James the Second of England, known lately as the Duke of Monmouth, to Henry Duke of Beaufort, President of Wales, by the hand of Captain Micah Clarke, of Saxon's regiment of Wiltshire foot."
+Yes," he continued, looking at, the back of my papers, "it is marked, as you say, 'From James the Second of England, known lately as the Duke of Monmouth, to Henry Duke of Beaufort, Presi-"We cast one end loose and let it hang." | dent of Wales, by the hand of Captain Micah Clarke, of Saxon's regiment of Wiltshire foot.'
 Cast off the lashings, Dicon.
 So, captain, you are a free man once more, and I grieve that we should have unwittingly harmed you.
 We are good Lutherans to a man, and would rather speed you than hinder you on this mission."

-"Could we not indeed help him on his way?" said the
+"Could we not indeed help him on his way ?" said the mate Silas.

-mate Silas.
 "For myself, I don't fear a wet jacket or a tarry hand for the cause, and I doubt not ye are all of my way of thinking.
 Now, with this breeze we could run up to Bristol and drop the captain by morning, which would save him from being snapped up by any land-sharks on the road."